haakonms/MLproject/README.md

 a new teammate to start working with your code.

 ## Libraries
-Markdown: * Keras
+Markup : * Keras
               * Used for fitting and predicting using convolutional neural networks.
               * Based on TensorFlow
               * First install TensorFlow using "$pip install tensorflow"
               * Then install  Keras using "$pip install keras"

 ## How to run
 * The file used to replicate the prediction of our best F1-score download the file "weights.hdf5" *HERE ADD LINK*.
 The size of the weights are approx. 300MB so it might take some time.